 Approximately there are only ~15 million holders of Bitcoin.
 What do you think will happen to price when 100-million people demand Bitcoin, or 1-billion, or 7-billion?

 I often get asked: “ok, I like the idea of crypto, but why Bitcoin?
 Why won’t another crypto overtake it one day?”

 Two vital reasons: Bitcoin’s Blockchain and its use-case.

 Firstly, Bitcoin is money, a worldwide currency.
 Alternate cryptos are all derivatives of Bitcoin which now acts as the unofficial reserve currency of the entire crypto landscape.
 It is the most liquid, has the most real-world utility, is the most well-known, the most contributed to, most mature, the most tried, the most tested, and the most stable crypto in the world.
-New cryptocurrencies should be referred to as tokens and not as currency.
+New cryptocurrencies offer no significant improvement or feature that is not simply a derivative of Bitcoin.

 The simplest indicators of Bitcoin’s dominance is market capitalization & price.
 Alt-cryptos pale in comparison.

-This is not to say that all other cryptos are completely useless.
-Many have created some incredible systems and will be around for a very long time.
+This is not to say that all other crypto experiments are completely useless.
+Some may offer something useful and will probably be around for a long time, but none can currently compete with Bitcoin in any meaningful way.
 Be vigilant when considering the 1000’s of alt-cryptos.
 For every useful token there are another nine looking to scam naïve investors.
 Always consider this: what use-case do they offer?
 And, what events could possibly transpire that could lead it to surpassing Bitcoin as the #1 cryptocurrency?
 My answer to the second question is unequivocally, “nothing!”.